 Your body undergoes many significant changes during and after your pregnancy.
 The additional weight your baby added to your belly can affect your shoulders, upper and lower back, as well as your core, body, and organ alignment.
 One of the most helpful exercises in our program is the floor angel.

 There are many exercises you should avoid during the first 8 weeks of your postpartum recovery.
-In our program, One Strong Mama, we firmly believe in a 5-5-5 program during the first 2 – 4 weeks before getting back into a more strenuous routine.
+In our program, Body Ready Method®, we firmly believe in a 5-5-5 program during the first 2 – 4 weeks before getting back into a more strenuous routine.
 5-5-5 means spending 5 days resting in bed, 5 days around your bed, and 5 days within close proximity of your bed.
 After those two weeks are up, you can begin introducing walking and other light exercises.

 Whether you are still feeling pain or feel totally fine after delivering your baby, it is extremely important that you take it slow.
 Performing the wrong exercises may be unhelpful to your body as it is trying to heal from a fairly large internal injury.